atru/atru.github.io/en/_posts/2014-02-18-view-column.md

 #Why not `exec sp_help 'AdventureWorks2008.SalesLT.Customer'`?#

-  1. Because it is nice to read, but mostly useless.
+  1. Because it is nice to read, but hard to get use of.
-  1. Because it will soon become a static table, which is way faster than a procedure.
+  1. Because it will soon become a static table, which is faster than a procedure.
   1. Because it does not give all the needed information for my purposes.
 The hard way it is.